-- Extended absence from school that continued beyond the assessment window. - Absence without make-up for at least one section of a test. - Failure to meet the attempt criteria on one or more test modules and no exclusion code marked by school personnel.
-The attempt criteria required a minimum of five items to be completed in each module. - Medical emergency. - Parental request due to a religious reason. - Other reasons.
+- Extended absence from school that continued beyond the assessment window. - Failure to meet the attempt criteria on one or more test modules and no exclusion code marked by school personnel.
+The attempt criteria required a minimum of five items to be completed in each module. - Medical emergency. - Parental request in which the student's parent/guardian reviewed the assessment, found it to be in conflict with his/her religious belief, and requested in writing that the student be excluded from participation. - Parental request in which the student's parent/guardian chose to have his/her child excluded from participation based on reasons other than conflict with religious belief, even though there is no provision for this exclusion in Pennsylvania regulation. - Other reasons.